-Maria do Carmo Miranda da Cunha, known by CARMEM MIRANDA, was born in Portugal (Marco de Canaveses), February 9,1909.
-When she was 10 months old, her father emigrated to Brazil and settled in Rio de Janeiro, where he opened a barber shop, and she moved with the family.
+Maria do Carmo Miranda da Cunha, known by CARMEN MIRANDA, was born in Portugal (Marco de Canaveses), February 9,1909.
+When she was 10 months old, her father emigrated to Brazil and settled in Rio de Janeiro, where he opened a barbershop, and she moved with the family.
 In Brazil, her parents had four more children.
 Carmem never went back to Portugal and retained her Portuguese nationality.

-Carmem Miranda had an exotic image, with Lusophone accent and extravagant outfit.
+Carmen Miranda had an exotic image, with a Lusophone accent and extravagant outfit.
 She started to be a reference as she created her own costumes, with colourful accessories, adorns, shoes, tall hats and turbans decorated with fruits, which became her trademark.

-“If I speak good English, I lose my job” – Carmem Miranda
+“If I speak a good English, I lose my job.”Carmen Miranda

-She got an invitation to perform in “The Streets of Paris” by a Broadway producer, after he watched her at Cassino da Urca, in Rio de Janeiro.
+She got an invitation to perform in “The Streets of Paris” by a Broadway producer after watching her at Cassino da Urca, in Rio de Janeiro.
 Then she made her first Hollywood film and became the third-most-popular personality in the United States.
-She was invited to sing and dance for President Roosevelt, and made sure that her band, Bando da Lua, went with her to the US, so together they would feature Brazilian samba.
+She was invited to sing and dance for President Roosevelt and made sure that her band, Bando da Lua, went with her to the US to feature Brazilian samba together.